-Early Childhood Education courses being transferred into any of the Early Childhood tracks must have been taken within 5 years of the transfer date and completed with a "C" or better.
-Students entering with the CDA credential from another CDA training program will be awarded 9 credits (ECE 102 and one Practicum) towards the certificate or associate program.
-Student Teaching and Practicum students are required to complete a background check and medical wellness exam prior to registering for these courses.
+Early Childhood Education courses being transferred into the program must have been taken within 5 years of the transfer date and completed with a "C" or better.
+Students entering with a valid CDA credential from a non-credit based CDA training program will be awarded 9 credits (ECE 102 and one Practicum) towards the certificate or associate degree.
+In order to take the Student Teaching and Practicum courses, students are required to complete a background check and medical wellness exam prior to registering for these courses.